burgreen/stack-spack/README.md

 stack-spack
 ===========

-This project contains bash scripts to setup a Spack-based software stack and finds a suitable system compiler that is able to build the software stack.
+This project contains bash scripts to setup a Spack-based software stack and find a suitable working system compiler.

 Useful information before beginning
 -----------------------------------